 A human body can only work efficiently if all the organs work in harmony with each other and stay healthy.
-Each system supports the other, and this ensures that the body works smoothly.
-The same principle applies to the lungs and heart.
+Each system supports the other and this ensures that the body works smoothly.
+The same principles are applied to the lungs and heart.

 Chronic Obstructive Pulmonary Disease aka COPD

-Chronic obstructive pulmonary disease or COPD is a term used to describe lung diseases such as emphysema, and bronchitis.
-Its symptoms include breathlessness, coughing, and feeling of tightness or heaviness in the chest.
+Chronic obstructive pulmonary disease or COPD is a term used to describe lung diseases such as emphysema and bronchitis.
+The symptoms include breathlessness, coughing and a feeling of tightness or heaviness in the chest.

 Though COPD and heart failure are two different conditions, both can produce very similar symptoms.
 The presence of COPD is known to influence left-sided heart failure.
 This is due to the reason that COPD reduces the oxygen-carrying capacity of the blood.
 This, in turn, strains the heart and can lead to heart failure.